 What do you think of my updated recipe that’s made using almond flour?
 How do you like to use almond flour in your gluten-free baking?
 I’d love to know!
 Leave me a message in the comment section below.

 Photos by Nikki Cervone, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on December 14, 2012.
-Last updated: March 4, 2020 at 12:33 pm.
+Last updated on March 2, 2020.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.